ctu-mrs/ctu-mrs.github.io/docs/50-features/50-status_tui/index.md

  * By default, only one message can be displayed from one node/nodelet manager.
  * By default, the message will be displayed for 10 seconds
  * You can use several parameters with mrs_uav_status.
-These parameters are placed at the begining of the string message, like this:
+These parameters are placed at the beginning of the string message, like this:
     * ```-id my_id -R -p the rest of my message```
  * -id my_id
     * If you want to display more messages from one node/nodelet manager, you can use the argument -id my_id
-    * At the begining of you string, put "-id my_id the rest of my message"
+    * At the beginning of your string, put "-id my_id the rest of my message"
     * Message will be displayed for each unique id
 * -p
-    * You can add "-p " at the beginning of your string, to make the message persistent, it will not disappear, only if it is overriden by a new message
+    * You can add "-p " at the beginning of your string, to make the message persistent, it will not disappear, only if it is overridden by a new message
 * -r, -y,- g, -R, -Y -G
-    * By default, the messages will be displayed as black/white (depending on the current colorsheme).
+    * By default, the messages will be displayed as black/white (depending on the current color scheme).
 You can use -r -y -g parameters to set the color to red/yellow/green.
 If you use capital letter as the parameter, it will make the displayed message blink

 ### Monitoring ROS topic rates